Teku/advent-of-code-23/readme.md

 # Advent of Code 2023

-For the first time I am doing to try to do the 2023 Advent of Code... and keep a public log of it.
+For the first time I am going to try to do the 2023 Advent of Code... and keep a public log of it.

 These files have a basic class for reading environment variables and pulling down the daily input files, provided you put in the right session cookie.